dhaupin/cs-cart-example_addon/README.md

 ## Addon v3.0 Structure
+I am so tired of re-creating addon structure.

 This is a basic addon template for CS-Cart.
-In order to use, replace all instances of `example_addon` then `example_` with your desired strings.
+Obviously, this addon does nothing until you replace all instances of `example_addon` with your own, then add your desired code.